yingmsky/e8vm/readme.md

 go get github.com/jstemmer/gotags
 ```

-If you would like to contribute, please contact me via email.
+If you would like to contribute, please contact me via email, or just open an issue/pull request.

 ## TODOs